stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

-The following is the effective sequence of event that occurs when a handler is exited via an RTI instruction:
+This is effective sequence of event that occurs when a handler is exited via an RTI instruction:

-1. The old value of the Processor Status register is popped from the stack.
+1. The CPU pops the old value of the Processor Status register from the stack.
-2. The value of the Processor Status register is updated to that old value.
-If that old value of the register did not have the Interrupt Disable flag set then this re-enables maskable interrupts.
+2. The CPU updates the value of the Processor Status register to that old value.
+If the old value did not have the Interrupt Disable flag set then this re-enables maskable interrupts.
-3. The old value of the Program Counter is popped from the stack.
+3. The CPU pops the old value of the Program Counter from the stack.
-4. The value of the Program Counter is updated to that old value.
+4. The CPU updates the value of the Program Counter to that old value.

-Only the values of the Processor Status register and Program Counter are stored automatically on the stack when an NMI or IRQ/BRK interrupt occurs.
-Your interrupt handler code will likely alter the values in other registers, so if you wish to save them you need to push them to the stack immediately on entering the handler and pop them from the stack just before the RTI instruction.
+The CPU only pushes the values of the Processor Status register and Program Counter onto the stack.
+Your interrupt handler code will likely alter the values of other registers.
+If you wish to save them then you need to push them to the stack immediately on entering the handler and pop them before exiting.

 The difference between the NMI and IRQ/BRK interrupt is that the latter is maskable while the former is not.
-A maskable interrupt is one that can be silenced, which means that the CPU will ignore whenever it occurs.
+A maskable interrupt is one that you can silence, meaning that the CPU will ignore whenever it occurs.
 This will happen as long as the Interrupt Disable flag of the Processor Status register is set.
-As covered earlier in this post, there are two operations, SEI and CLI, that can be used to respectively set and clear the Interrupt Disable flag.
+As I covered earlier in this post, you can use the SEI and CLI operations to set and clear the Interrupt Disable flag.

-But some interrupts are very important and it matters that they are serviced as quickly as possible.
-For such interrupts, the 6502 includes the NMI (non-maskable interrupt) which is not affected by the Interrupt Disable flag.
-The NES has one NMI: for the interrupt event that occurs when the PPU starts vblank.
-This event occurs 60 times a second and is used to indicate when the PPU is idle and so when you can update its state.
+But some interrupts are very important and they have to be handled as quickly as possible.
+For these cases, the 6502 includes the NMI (non-maskable interrupt).
+It is not affected by the Interrupt Disable flag.
+The NES has a single NMI: for the interrupt event that occurs when the PPU starts vblank.
+This event occurs 60 times a second and indicates when the PPU is idle and so when you can update its state.

-The 6502 includes the BRK operation that is used to programmatically signal the IRQ/BRK interrupt event and so cause the IRQ/BRK event handler to be executed.
+The 6502 includes a BRK operation that you can use to signal the IRQ/BRK interrupt event.
+This causes the IRQ/BRK event handler to be executed.

 ::: opcode